Sukhoi Su-30: Armenia

 In January 2016, then Armenian Defense Minister Seyran Ohanyan mentioned that Russia had discussed the possibility of supplying Su-30 fighters to Armenia during a four-day Russian-Armenian intergovernmental commission on bilateral military-technical cooperation.
 Armenia has ordered four Su-30SMs in February 2019, with deliveries expected to begin in 2020.
 The country plans to acquire additional Su-30SM aircraft, according to the Armenian Defense Minister David Tonoyan.

-On 27 December 2019, Armenia has received all four aircraft ahead of schedule.
-The aircraft landed at the Shirak Airport during a visit of Armenian Defense Minister David Tonoyan and Chief of the General Staff of the Armenian Armed Forces Artak Davtyan.
 In August 2020, negotiations were under way to acquire a new batch of Su-30SM fighters, according to Armenian Defense Minister David Tonoyan.

 In March 2021, Nikol Pashinyan, Prime Minister of Armenia, confirmed that Armenia bought Su-30SM fighters without missiles package from Russia.

 These aircraft were left unused in the 2020 Nagorno-Karabakh war as a result of the purchase of aircraft without missiles.
 On September 16, 2024, Armenia reached out to India for assistance in procuring Astra missiles for their Su-30s.
 Assistance was also being sought from HAL for their expertise in upgrading the Su-30.
+On May 31, 2026, Armenian Su-30s were spotted carrying Yasin precision guided glide bombs.